This week I spoke to EMC marketing VP Josh Goldstein about XtremIO 4.0.

 Recently we’ve also heard much of EMC’s forays into open source, with the opening of ViPR code to developers in Project CoprHD, as well as continued commitment to software-defined storage.

-In a blog post coinciding with EMC’s open sourcing of ViPR Manuvir Das, e spoke of how software development has changed, how open source has become mainstream, how its accelerates innovation and how excited EMC is about its “open source strategy”.
+In a blog post coinciding with EMC’s open sourcing of ViPR Manuvir Das, eopen source has become mainstream, how its accelerates innovation and how excited EMC is about its “open source strategy”.spoke of how software development has changed, how

 So caught up in the excitement was I that when I spoke to Goldstein about XtremIO I thought I’d ask him if it too would become open source.